 “He didn’t try.
-Blossom was left in a basket on my doorstep with a note I could barely read which said to take care of her.
+Blossom was left in a basket on my doorstep with a note I could barely read.
+It said to take care of her.
 I didn’t even know about Pablo until Uiliana told me the story the day I got here.”

-I heard Annie catch a bit in her through.
+I heard Annie catch a bit in her throat.
 I took that as a good sign if we ever got out of here alive,..

 “You have him now?”
 Asked Annie.